naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 The form validator uses QC rules defined as JSON or YAML data objects to check data, based on [Cerberus](https://docs.python-cerberus.org/).
 In a nutshell:

 * Validation schemas are dictionaries of key-value pairs which can be specified using YAML or JSON formats
 * Rule definitions are organized by forms.
-For each form, a YAML or JSON file lists the validation rules for the field in that form (NACC uses JSON)
+For each form, a YAML or JSON file lists the validation rules for the fields in that form (NACC uses JSON)
 * Data records collected (converted to Python `dict`) will be evaluated against the validation schema

 **Example:**